-Frankenlog is a single Bullet Journal spread that serves as a monthly log and a task list with up to 4 daily habit trackers and 5 weekly habit trackers.
+Frankenlog is a single Bullet Journal spread that serves as a Monthly Log, a Weekly Log, and a task list with up to 5 daily habit trackers and 5 weekly habit trackers.
 It was my solution to needing more space in a monthly log, and I’m sharing it here in case you might like it.

 Why The Name?

 I named it Frankenlog on a whim, because it is made up of a bunch of parts of other logs and collections – just like Frankenstein’s Monster!
 Gross, right?
 But totally fitting.

 The Full Skinny